Bulkamid is a minimally invasive and long-lasting treatment option for bladder leaks caused by stress urinary incontinence (SUI).

-Bulkamid does not rely upon a reaction from host tissue to generate its desired effect
+Bulkamid does not rely upon a reaction from host tissue to generate its desired effect.

 PATIENT FAQs